commschamp/CommsDSL-Specification/fields/float.md

 is valid.
 The **CommsDSL** provides multiple properties to help with such task.

-One of such properties if **validRange**.
+One of such properties is **validRange**.
 The format of it's value is "[*min_value*, *max_value*]".
 ```
 <?xml version="1.0" encoding="UTF-8"?>